 As the floor is used and subjected to foot traffic, the tiles that are not correctly laid will most likely break, crack, chip, or fail in some other way.
-In extreme circumstances, the tiles will actually lift off the floor.
+In extreme circumstances, the loose floor tiles will actually lift off the floor.

 This situation is not a fault of the tiles; the builder, tiler or tile retailer must take responsibility.